jjxfan/CustomMuJoCoEnviromentForRL/README.md

 4. In the file [learn.py](https://github.com/denisgriaznov/CustomMuJoCoEnviromentForRL/blob/master/learn.py), create an instance of your class (instead of BallBalanceEnv).
 Then you can choose a different algorithm or use your own, now your environment has all the qualities of the Gym environment.

 5. In the file [test.py](https://github.com/denisgriaznov/CustomMuJoCoEnviromentForRL/blob/master/test.py) you can test your agent by specifying the path to the model saved after training.
-You can also create a GIF from frames (commented code) :)
+You can also create a GIF from frames (commented code).